arnaudblois/python-ubuntu-image/README.md

 | 21.04  | 3.10.0   | ursamajorlab/hirsute-python:3.10 |
 | 21.04  | 3.11.0a2 | ursamajorlab/hirsute-python:3.11 |

-The images are also accessible at ursamajorlab/<adjective>-python:<full-python-version>, e.g. ursamajorlab/focal-python:3.9.8
+The images are also accessible by using the major.minor.revision tag `ursamajorlab/<adjective>-python:<full-python-version>`, e.g. ursamajorlab/focal-python:3.9.8

 # Rationale